matsengrp/linearham/README.md

 A variety of different output files are written to `--outdir`:

-- partis [output file](https://github.com/psathyrella/partis/blob/master/docs/output-formats.md) used as input for linearham (e.g. `output/partis_run.yaml`) contains:
+- the partis [output file](https://github.com/psathyrella/partis/blob/master/docs/output-formats.md) used as input for linearham (e.g. `output/partis_run.yaml`) contains:
   - partis-inferred clonal families (clusters) and annotations (including inferred naive sequence)
   - sample-specific inferred germline gene set
-- clonal family fasta fasta (e.g. `output/clusterX/cluster_seqs.fasta`, where `X` is the index of the clonal family of interest):
+- a clonal family fasta (e.g. `output/clusterX/cluster_seqs.fasta`, where `X` is the index of the clonal family of interest):
   - the `partis`-inferred clonal family naive sequence
-  - input sequences with SHM indels "reversed", and non-variable regions (V/J framework) trimmed
+  - input sequences with SHM indels "reversed" (reverted to their state in the naive rearrangement), and non-variable regions (V/J framework) trimmed
-- linearham output dir (e.g. `output/clusterX/mcmciter10000_<stuff>` where `X` is the cluster index and `<stuff>` records the exact options of the run):
+- a linearham output dir (e.g. `output/clusterX/mcmciter10000_<stuff>` where `X` is the cluster index and `<stuff>` records the exact options of the run):

 | file | format | description |
 | ---     | ---       | ---         |